AntonioCedilloA01656823/iot-br-mx-g1/STEP1/USERSTORIES.md

 -"As a flood survivor, I want a system that is efficient and easy to use, that work at 100% when is used"

+-"As a rescuer, I want a system that shows me in a way i can understand the severity of the survivor and their locations."

 ## Acceptance Criteria